-The feature can be enabled to operate manually or automatically.
+V2A can operate manually or automatically.
 The automatic mode aligns received video and audio signals that are up to 1.3 seconds apart.

 A user menu (Video/Audio Timing) includes the timing tool's parameters.
 The menu's parameters perform the following functions: